Luke AFB participates in Red Flag 21-2

-An F-35A Lightning II fighter jet assigned to the 62nd Fighter Squadron, Luke Air Force Base, Arizona, is driven down the flight line prior to a training mission during Red Flag 21-2 at Nellis Air Force Base, Nevada, Mar.
-12, 2021.
-With its advanced avionics, the F-35A provides next-generation stealth, enhanced situational awareness, and reduced vulnerability for the United States and the allied nations.
+F-35A Lightning II fighter jets assigned to the 62nd Fighter Squadron, Luke Air Force Base, Arizona, taxi before a mission during Red Flag 21-2, at Nellis Air Force Base, Nevada, March 9, 2021.
+Red Flag was established in 1975 to better prepare our forces for combat.
 (U.S. Air Force photo by William R. Lewis)

 |Date Taken: